Skip to main content

 Find all T-Shirts that are NOT Blue:

-2. In the Color filter, set “Blue” to Exclude
+2. In the Color dimension filter, click “Blue” twice (red X — Exclude)

 3. Results show all T-Shirts except blue ones